-Choosing the Best Sling for Summer Carrying
+Choosing the Best Baby Sling, Wrap and Carrier for Summer Babywearing

 When choosing a baby carrier for the summer and hot weather conditions there are just a few simple things to consider.

 Read on for our guide to carrying your baby in the heat, our quick tips will help you to choose the right Oscha baby sling for you and your little one.

 There are a number of sling types which are suitable for carrying in hot weather, depending on which carrier style you choose, the weight of the fabric will be a more or less important consideration.
 Generally, when carrying in hot weather it is better to choose a fabric with a lower GSM.

 We would suggest something between 180 and 260gsm.

 Baby wraps are a great choice for hot weather carrying.
 Versatile and mouldable, baby wraps provide the most comfortable carry for you and your little one.